mjrgh/DirectOutputClientImportDemo/README.md

 that we're explicitly trying to load.
 The custom resolver is only invoked when .NET **can't** find the file on its own using its standard search algorithm.

+## Using for a new program

+For a new program, you can simply use the C# or VB project as the initial program skeleton.
+Delete the contents of the InternalMain() function and write your own startup code there instead.

+Note that the projects were generated for .NET Framework 4.8, using the Console App template.
+If you wish to target a different .NET version, you can usually get Visual Studio to retarget it for you via the project properties under Application > Target Framework.
+If you prefer to start with a different application template entirely, generate your starter app as you normally would, and follow the instructions above for adding the demo code to an existing application.

 ## Visual Basic Version